-- 4. Notice.
+4. Notice.
 A written notice of the intent to sell the property under the Private Sale alternative must be sent to all adjacent property owners by certified mail.
-The notice must inform the property owners about the property for sale, how an offer to purchase the parcel may be submitted, the required time frame for submittal of an offer and what process will result if more than one property owner desires to purchase the subject surplus parcel. - 5.
-Multiple offers to purchase.
-If two or more adjacent property owners notify the county of their desire to purchase the subject surplus parcel, then the County will solicit sealed bids from these property owners. - 6.
-Purchase Agreement.
+The notice must inform the property owners about the property for sale, how to submit an offer to purchase the parcel, the required time frame for submittal of an offer and what process will result if more than one property owner desires to purchase the parcel.

+5. Multiple offers to purchase.
+If two or more adjacent property owners notify the county of a desire to purchase the surplus parcel, then the County will solicit sealed bids from those property owners.

+6. Purchase Agreement.
 The Board may enter into a purchase agreement for the sale of the parcel with the highest acceptable bidder.
 However, the Board has the right to reject any and all bids for any reason.